top of page

 Trust Hut

-The Trust Hut will re-open once the weather warms up a bit is based on the edge of the York - Selby cycle path near the old Naburn Station.
+The Trust Hut will re-open once the weather warms up a bit.
+It is based on the edge of the York - Selby cycle path by the old Naburn Station.
 Buy a hot or cold drink and a snack and pay as you feel!
 Opening times vary, but are usually on the weekends.

 In 2018, before lockdown, The University of York published a report, citing the Trust Hut as an exemplar of how environmental policy should refocus on encouraging 'green corridors' to promote wellbeing and biodiversity.